deepanshudua55/Academic-Projects/Computer Networks/Readme.md

 ####Project Specification:

-In this project,web proxy server is able to perform the following functionalities:

 1. Receiving HTTP requests (GET and POST method) from a browser and forwarding them to the origin server.
 2. Sending corresponding HTTP responses receiving from the origin server to the client.